fadyat/book-notes/go-concurrency/concurrency-at-scale/concurrency-at-scale.md

 ![](./docs/duplicate.png)

-Here that it’s possible for stage B to receive duplicate messages if the cancellation message comes in after stage A has already sent its result to stage B.
+Here that it's possible for stage B to receive duplicate messages if the cancellation message comes in after stage A has already sent its result to stage B.

 There are a few ways to avoid sending duplicate messages:

 - to make it vanishingly unlikely that a parent goroutine will send a cancellation signal after a child goroutine has already reported a result.
-  > This requires bidirectional communication between the stages, and we’ll cover this "Heartbeats"
+  > This requires bidirectional communication between the stages, and we'll cover this "Heartbeats"

 - accept either the first or last result reported
   > If your algorithm allows it, or your concurrent process is idempotent